Canada-India relations

 At the officials level, there are regular working groups that focus on:

 In India, Canada is represented by the High Commission of Canada in New Delhi.
-Canada also has Consulates General in Bengaluru, Chandigarh and Mumbai, as well as trade offices in Ahmedabad, Chennai, Hyderabad and Kolkata.
-In addition, Immigration, Refugees and Citizenship Canada (IRCC) has a significant presence in India; the High Commission in New Delhi is in fact home to Canada’s largest visa office abroad.
+Canada has Consulates General in Bengaluru, Chandigarh and Mumbai, as well as trade offices in Ahmedabad, Chennai, Hyderabad and Kolkata.

-India is represented in Canada by a High Commission in Ottawa and by consulates in Toronto and Vancouver.
+India is represented in Canada by a High Commission in Ottawa and by Consulates General in Toronto and Vancouver.

 Trade relations